← Back to ArticlesTraining Tips

 Boxers spend enormous time on head movement.
 Slipping, rolling under punches, ducking and weaving.
 This lets them avoid punches while staying in range to counter.

-Kickboxers can't rely on head movement as heavily.
+Kickboxers cannot rely on head movement as heavily.
 Duck under a punch in kickboxing and you might eat a knee.
 The defensive approach involves more blocking, parrying, and moving out of range entirely.

 Both approaches work within their sports.
-But transfer a pure boxer's ducking style to kickboxing and they'll learn quickly why that doesn't work.
+But transfer a pure boxer's ducking style to kickboxing and they will learn quickly why that does not work.

 Footwork Differences